The Latest Version of the Air UL

 The Air UL fits inside the hood of a mummy sleeping bag and can be hand-washed.
 However, we were frustrated that we were never able to fully inflate this pillow.
 The amount of air was much more difficult to accurately adjust than both the Nemo Fillo and the Sea to Summit Aeros.
 We also found that if not positioned precisely in the middle of the pillow, our heads would easily roll off to the side.
 We woke up several times without this pillow under our heads.

-When packed in its stuff sack, it's truly impressive how this pillow transforms to the size of a wallet.
+When packed in its stuff sack, it's truly impressive how this pillow transforms to the size of a thin wallet.
 At 0.2 L, the Air UL scored the best in this category.

 Being inflatable, the Air UL is a firm pillow.
 However, because we were unable to fully inflate the pillow due to its design, it did not score as high in this category as the Sea to Summit Aeros or Exped REM.

-Hypothetically, this pillow would be best used on backpacking trips lasting several weeks or months, such as the Appalachian Trail, where minimizing volume and weight will have a great affect on the success of your trip.
+Hypothetically, this pillow would be best used on backpacking trips lasting several weeks or months, such as the Appalachian Trail, where minimizing volume and weight will have a great effect on the success of your trip.
 Given how little comfort this pillow provides, however, many hikers would do better to stuff a down jacket or other clothing into their sleeping bag stuff sack and use that for a pillow instead.

 We found this pillow to have little value.
 At $49, it is the most expensive pillow we reviewed, yet did little to make our nights camping more enjoyable.